Coffee is one of the most popular beverages in the world. In the United States alone, more than 450 million cups are consumed every day!

 The green beans are then milled and hulled.
 Once that’s done, they’re sorted based on size and color.
 From there, they’re eventually roasted, which results in different flavors.

-Finally, they’re grounded and turned into a cup of coffee.
+Finally, they’re ground with a burr grinder and turned into a cup of coffee.

 10 Coffee Facts That You Probably Didn’t Know